-4.5.6 Late ZS killed quad percentage
+4.6.6 Late ZS killed quad percentage

 This expression defines the percentage of rasterized quads that are killed by late depth and stencil testing.
-Quads killed by late ZS testing execute at least some of their fragment program before being killed.
-A significant number of quads being killed at late ZS testing indicates a potential overhead.
-Aim to minimize the number of quads using and being killed by late ZS testing.
+Quads killed by late ZS testing run at least some of their fragment program before being killed.